Dr Helene Burningham

 Barrett-Mold C (2013) Morphostratigraphy of marginal coastal environments (NERC)

-Morales-Marin L (2013) Numerical modelling of lake hydrodynamics and sedimentation (UCL)
+Morales-Marin L (2013) Numerical modelling of hydrodynamics and sedimentation in upland lakes: a tes of the sediment focusing hypothesis (UCL)

 Current PhD students